uname-yang/Slides/PITCHME.md

 #VSLIDE
 * VIRTUAL MACHINES

 Virtual machines include the application, the necessary binaries and libraries, and an entire guest operating system -- all of which can amount to tens of GBs.

+#VSLIDE
+![pic](images/20161114001.png)

+#VSLIDE
 * CONTAINERS

 Containers include the application and all of its dependencies --but share the kernel with other containers, running as isolated processes in user space on the host operating system.
 Docker containers are not tied to any specific infrastructure: they run on any computer, on any infrastructure, and in any cloud.

-#VSLIDE
-![pic](images/20161114001.png)

 #VSLIDE
 ![pic](images/20161114002.png)